 Point and figure charting can make it far easier to identify areas of support and resistance, trends and reversal patterns by eliminating the periods of nonevent which get recorded on conventional stock charts.
 For some individuals this is enough to improve their trading performance significantly, and provide them with a whole new perspective on market price movements and patterns.

 "Because of the simple structure used to create point and figure charts, chart drawings are far less ambiguous and can be seen with relative clarity.
 This can be advantageous if your mind tends to get boggled looking at conventional charts."

-If you are a highly logical or analytical individual it is possible that your trading will benefit from point and figure charting because it’s mathematical and decisive nature means that you may be able to make more sense from it than other methods.
+If you are a highly logical or analytical individual it is possible that your trading will benefit from point and figure charting because its mathematical and decisive nature will allow you to make more sense of the markets than using alternative methods.
 Most of the leading indicators like the average true range, MACD, and moving averages all use mathematics as well, but they also include an abundance of data (such as long periods of consolidation) which would be considered irrelevant where point and figure is concerned.